Where Eagles Dare: Plot

-During World War II, MI6 officers Colonel Turner and Admiral Rolland assemble a commando team to rescue an American officer.
-Brigadier General George Carnaby, a chief planner for the Western Front, is a prisoner at the Schloß Adler, an alpine mountaintop fortress in Bavaria, accessible only by cable car.
+During World War II, MI6 officers Colonel Turner and Admiral Rolland assemble a commando team to rescue American Brigadier General George Carnaby, a chief planner for the Western Front, who is a prisoner at Schloß Adler, an alpine mountaintop fortress in Bavaria, accessible only by cable car.

-Disguised as German soldiers, the team (Major John Smith, Sergeants Harrod and MacPherson, Captains Lee Thomas, Ted Berkeley, and Olaf Christiansen, and U.S. Army Ranger Lieutenant Morris Schaffer) parachutes near the castle.
-Harrod is found dead with a broken neck, and Smith deduces he was murdered.
-Smith secretly meets with his lover, British agent Mary Ellison, but keeps her involvement a secret from his men.
-He and his team infiltrate the village at the base of Schloß Adler where he meets undercover agent Heidi Schmidt, who has arranged for Mary to work inside the castle.
-Smith discloses to Mary that Carnaby is actually an imposter, U.S. Corporal Cartwright Jones, and his capture was staged by the British.
+The team consists of Major John Smith, Sergeants Harrod and MacPherson, Captains Lee Thomas, Ted Berkeley, and Olaf Christiansen, and US Army Ranger Lieutenant Morris Schaffer.
+Disguised as German soldiers, they parachute into an area near the castle.
+Harrod is found dead with a broken neck, and Smith deduces that he was murdered.
+Smith secretly meets with his lover, British agent Mary Ellison, but keeps her involvement from his men.
+In a tavern in the nearby village, Smith meets undercover agent Heidi Schmidt, who has arranged for Mary to work inside the castle.
+Smith tells Mary that Carnaby is an imposter, US Corporal Cartwright Jones, and that the British staged his capture.
 Later, Smith discovers MacPherson dead.

-When German forces arrive, ostensibly searching for deserters, Smith deduces his team has been betrayed and surrenders to avoid an unwinnable fight.
+When a German colonel arrives in the tavern with soldiers ostensibly searching for deserters, Smith realises that the colonel is really searching for his team and surrenders to avoid an unwinnable fight.
 Thomas, Berkeley, and Christiansen are taken to the castle, while Smith and Schaffer escape and infiltrate the castle via cable car.
 Inside, they reunite with Mary and observe General Rosemeyer and Colonel Kramer interrogate Carnaby.
-Thomas, Berkeley, and Christiansen arrive, revealed to be German double agents.
+Thomas, Berkeley, and Christiansen arrive and are revealed to be German double agents.

-Smith and Schaffer intrude, weapons drawn on the men.
-However, Smith then forces Schaffer to surrender his weapon and identifies himself as Major Johann Schmidt of the SS's intelligence branch.
+Smith and Schaffer intrude on the men, with weapons drawn.
+However, Smith then forces Schaffer to surrender his weapon and identifies himself as Major Johann Schmidt of the Schutzstaffel's (SS) intelligence branch.
 He exposes Carnaby's identity and claims that Thomas, Berkeley, and Christiansen are MI6 agents impersonating German spies.
-Smith conveys proof of his identity by showing the name of Germany's top spy in Britain to Kramer, who silently affirms it, and challenges the double agents to prove themselves by listing the names of their fellow agents in Britain.
+Smith conveys proof of his identity by showing Kramer the name of Germany's top spy in Whitehall.
+Kramer silently affirms it, and challenges the double agents to prove themselves as German agents by providing the list of agents they set up across Britain.